pfhopkins/gizmo-public/cooling/chimes/README.txt

 The CHIMES flag is the 'top-level' switch.
 When this is switched on, the following changes occur:
   - A 'global variables' structure for the CHIMES parameters is created.
-  - An array of 'gas variables' structures is created, one for each SPH particle.
-The array is 'MaxPartSph' long on each processor (same as SphP).
+  - An array of 'gas variables' structures is created, one for each gas/fluid cell.
+The array is 'MaxPartGas' long on each processor (same as the default gas struct).
 However, memory for the abundance arrays is only allocated for the actual particles.
-For example, if an Sph particle is moved to another processor, the memory for the abundance array of that particle is freed on the local processor.
-This reduces the amount of memory needed (rather than always having memory allocated for abundance arrays of 'MaxPartSph' particles on each processor).
+For example, if a gas cell is moved to another processor, the memory for the abundance array of that particle is freed on the local processor.
+This reduces the amount of memory needed (rather than always having memory allocated for abundance arrays of 'MaxPartGas' particles on each processor).
   - Parameters specific to CHIMES are read in from the parameter file.
   - In the 'DoCooling()' routine, the internal energy is updated by calling the CHIMES chemistry solver for that particle, which evolves the abundances and temperature together.